KadenL9/MinecraftDeathSwap/README.md

 # Inspiration

 This plugin is inspired by Dream, a famous minecraft youtuber, who has used the Death Swap plugin in a few of his Youtube videos.
 This plugin is my own take on the classic Death Swap plugin.
+It is basically the same except I have added my own custom features and may have changed it slightly.